 To support the promotion of gender equality and women's economic rights, the Gender Equality Platform Alliance was established.
-It was established with the participation of 25 civil society organizations (including 3 from Transnistria and 1 from Gagauzia); 57 women are platform members (Alliance).
+It was established with the participation of 25 civil society organizations (including 3 from Transnistria region and 1 from Autonomous Territorial Unit Gagauzia); 57 women are platform members (Alliance).
 So far, 3 workshops (meetings) of the platform (network) have been organized.